 Do You Have An Active Bleed?

 Your next step after diagnosis should be to find out if you have an ongoing bleed.
-A lumbar puncture may help confirm if there is still blood in your spinal fluid but it will not work if your bleed is intermittent.
+A lumbar puncture may help confirm if there is still blood in your spinal fluid, but it will not work if your bleed is intermittent.
 A CT Myelogram is now the preferred method to locate an active bleed from a dural defect.
-If a source is located you should consult a neurosurgeon about trying to have the bleed ablated.
+If a bleed source is located, you should consult a neurosurgeon about having the bleed ablated.